Largest U.S. banks face $120 billion shortfall under new rule

 Some requirements must be met by Jan.
 1, 2019, while more-stringent requirements must be met by Jan.
 1, 2022.

-The requirements are most stringent for JPMorgan, followed by Citigroup Inc. (C.N) After that come Bank of America Corp, (BAC.N) Goldman Sachs and Morgan Stanley, (MS.N) all of which have the same requirement.
-Wells Fargo & Co's (WFC.N) requirement is the next highest, followed by State Street Corp (STT.N) and finally Bank of New York Mellon Corp.
-(BK.N)
+The requirements are most stringent for JPMorgan, followed by Citigroup Inc. After that come Bank of America Corp, Goldman Sachs and Morgan Stanley, all of which have the same requirement.
+Wells Fargo & Co's requirement is the next highest, followed by State Street Corp and finally Bank of New York Mellon Corp.

 JPMorgan has more than $2 trillion in total assets, making it the largest U.S. bank by that measure.